 Third Place – Rachel Virginia Fitch

 The Krutzke award was established in 1985 by a 1974 Colorado College graduate.
 It honors Frank Krutzke, who taught in the English Department from 1939 to 1973.
 Professor Krutzke taught American literature as his specialty, but he was famous for the breadth of his reading and interests.
 He exemplified the dedicated teacher, scholarly and humane.
 The Krutzke award honors the best critical (non-creative writing) senior essay.

 Recipients: Megan Loren DeMarsh, Logan Kane Vance

 Because of the generosity of an anonymous donor, the English Department is able to give financial awards to students to complete independent literary projects of either a creative or critical/academic nature.
 These students must return to the college after their summer or block projects, and may be majors in any department.
 (This award was presented to the students at an earlier date.)

-This award is provided to honor that student showing unusual academic excellence as well as a strong commitment to environmental science.
+This award is provided to honor that student showing unusual academic excellence as well as a strong commitment to environmental studies.

 This award is given to that senior (or sometimes junior), who has given exemplary service to the program and community and who shows unusual promise to go on in the field.

 The McGee Prize in Feminist and Gender Studies honors the memory of Shannon McGee, who was a gifted and enthusiastic student, a passionate individual, and an ardent feminist.